bgilmer77/deploy-best-practices/doc/Overview.md

 Automated server to server interactions in trusted environments that are not perforrmed on behalf of an end user should use service accounts.
 A service account is an account that belongs to an application instead of an individual end user.
 This is particuarly important if zero-human-configuration production systems is an implementation goal.
 In a zero-human-configuration environment no end-user account is authorized to access production systems or production networking equipment.
 Service acounts are the best solution.

 Service account authorization is supported using [OAuth2] "two legged" authentication.
-See:[OAuth 2.0 Client Credentials Grant][OAuth2 O2L].
+See:[OAuth 2.0 Client Credentials Grant][OAuth2 Two Legged].

 It is recommended that [AMWA] extend its security recommendations to include service account recommendations for secure server-to-server communication.
 This may be a gap in [AMWA BCP-003], or it may be part of new best practice that has to be developed.